Statue D-Day Piper Bill Millin

 By Alexander Braun September 9, 2023

-This article describes the Château de Vouilly and how it served as a base for the 1st U.S. Army Press Camp in Normandy during Operation Overlord.
+The role of Château de Vouilly as a base for the 1st U.S. Army Press Camp in Normandy during Operation Overlord.

 Entrance to the Airborne Museum at Ste-Mère-Église.